 4. The board will use a consent agenda as a means to expedite the disposition of routine matters and to dispose of other items of business it chooses not to discuss.
 All administrative matters delegated to the superintendent that are required to be approved by the board will be acted upon by the board via the consent agenda.

-Prior to the adoption of the agenda, an item may be moved from the consent agenda to the business section upon request of a single member.
+Prior to the adoption of the agenda, an item may be moved from the consent agenda for separate discussion and possible action to the business section upon request of a single member.